commodity-js/commodity/packages/docs/docs/guides/basic-usage.md

 ## Step 3: Defining Products

-Products are where the real power of Architype shines.
+Products are where the real power of Typearch shines.
 Products are factory functions that can depend on other suppliers (both resources and other products) to create services, components, or any complex functionality.

 ### Basic Product Definition